ionelmc/pytest-benchmark/README.rst

     :alt: Scrutinizer Status
     :target: https://scrutinizer-ci.com/g/ionelmc/pytest-benchmark/

 A ``py.test`` fixture for benchmarking code.
 It will group the tests into rounds that are calibrated to the chosen timer.
-See: calibration_.
+See calibration_ and FAQ_.

 * Free software: BSD license